A Small Boy’s Real Log Cabin

-My father loves canoes and canoeing, and I paddled whitewater river throughout New England with him, but he associate camping with living in foxholes in the South Pacific while being shot at, so I had to join Boy Scouts to escape on weekends to go backpacking and tenting.
+My father loved canoes and canoeing.
+I paddled whitewater rivers throughout New England with him, but he associated camping with living in foxholes in the South Pacific while being shot at in W.W.
+II, so I had to join Boy Scouts to escape on weekends to go backpacking and tenting.
 It was fun, but I knew that it wasn’t the “real” wilderness that I sought.

 The train from Ottawa changed at La Tuque, and became a time machine, dropping us at 2:00 a.m. at a siding along the CN tracks, somewhere in the eighteenth century.
-Two weeks and 320 km later, my life was forever altered.
+Two weeks and 200 miles later, my life was forever altered.
 Everyone reveled in the fresh air, the fishing, the white water, the camaraderie.
 For me, it was total, albeit pleasant, shock.
 It was as if I had been there before.
 Nothing was strange.
 No adaptation was required.
-Was it generic imprinting?
+Was it genetic imprinting?
 Was it reincarnation?
 I was reborn.
 I was home.

-Approval for a cabin took longer than I suspected, and I had to call a teepee home for over a year, while Harriet did substitute teaching in Thunder Bay to keep up the cash flow.
+Approval for a cabin took longer than I suspected, and I had to call a tipi home for over a year, while Harriet did substitute teaching in Thunder Bay to keep up the cash flow.
 It was frustrating that the bureaucracy moved so slowly, but I took solace in the thought that MNR staff were so slow and careful with their wilderness management.
-Indeed, one day an MNR “yellow bird” landed; an official measured the distance from my teepee to the lake and informed me that I was almost 3 m short of the 30 m requirement.
+Indeed, one day an MNR “yellow bird” landed; an official measured the distance from my tipi to the lake and informed me that I was almost 10 feet short of the 100 foot requirement.